Archaeologists Have Discovered New Hidden Treasures In Pompeii In The Home Of A ‘Wealthy And Cultured’ Man

 “The rooms in the back, reserved for the family, had been restored with more contemporary decor.
 The domus had vintage decoration in the first Pompeian style.
 The owner must have been wealthy and cultured, aware of the value of painting.”

-In the confines of Pompeii’s House of Jupiter, archaeologists have recovered a wide assortment of items which include various glass objects, coins, lion heads made out of terracotta and specialized roof tiles.
+In the confines of Pompeii’s House of Jupiter, archaeologists have recovered a wide assortment of items which include various glass objects, coins, lion heads made out of terra cotta, and specialized roof tiles.

 According to Osanna, the excavation that is being carried out around this home is the largest of its kind that has occurred in this particular area of Pompeii.